thautwarm/MLStyle.jl/README.md

 For installation, open package manager mode in Julia shell and `add MLStyle`.

-P.S: The Julia Registries doesn't synchronize with the lastest version currently, so you might have to clone this repo manually now.
+P.S: The Julia Registries hasn't synchronized with the lastest version currently, so you might have to clone this repo manually now.
 ```
 pkg> add MLStyle